 Epidaurus ancient ruins - credits: bloodua/Depositphotos.com

 The theatre is in such good condition, and was so well-designed, that annual festivals take place there to this day.
 The Athens-Epidaurus Festival is an annual arts festival that takes place in the theatre itself every summer.
 The program each year consists of music, theatrical shows & dance events among many others.
-You can find the program for this year here.
 The festival was founded in 1955 and has been a huge cultural attraction ever since.

 Epidaurus archaeological site - credits: bloodua/Depositphotos.com